SkymanOne/zink/README.md

 # zink! - risc0 + ink!

-A demo project prepared for the ParisDot talk ("Zero-Knowledge Proofs using ink!").
+A demo project prepared for the ParisDot talk ("Zero-Knowledge Proofs using ink!") - [recording](https://youtu.be/fqSnYunZpvc).

 The repo contains
 * Substrate node configured with the pallet-contracts and [chain extension](/runtime/src/verifier_ext.rs) with the risc0 verifier.